kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

     return result
 ```

-If a code line contains a function call, the function is executed and its return value replaces the function call.
-These examples better explain this behaviour:
+Here are we call a function and use its return value:

 ### Example 1